Esmael-Pinho/Second-Milestone-Project/README.md

 #### How to Fork

 Forks are used to propose changes to someone else's project or to use someone else's project as a starting point for your own idea.
 By forking the GitHub Repository you make a copy of the original repository on our GitHub account to view and/or make changes without affecting the original repository.
-To fork the DragonFly repository:
+To fork the Popping repository:

 1. Log in (or sign up) to Github.
 2. Go to the repository for this project, .